 Payment service providers – also known as merchant service providers or PSPs – are third parties that help merchants accept payments.
-Simply put, payment service providers enable merchants to accept credit/debit payments (as well as Direct Debit, bank transfer, real-time bank transfer, etc.) by connecting them to the broader financial world.
+Simply put, payment service providers enable merchants to accept credit and debit card payments (as well as Direct Debit, bank transfer, real-time bank transfer, etc.) by connecting them to the broader financial infrastructure.
 They provide both a merchant account and a payment gateway, ensuring that businesses can collect and manage their payments in a simple and efficient way.

 In short, payment service providers work with acquiring banks (payment processors) to manage the entire transaction from start to finish.
 Here’s how the transaction process works in a little more detail: